automl/auto-sklearn/doc/installation.rst

 Ubuntu installation
 ===================

-To provide install a C++11 building environment and the lateste SWIG version on Ubuntu, run:
+To provide a C++11 building environment and the lateste SWIG version on Ubuntu,
+run:

 .. code:: bash